 Always remember, you are a guest in the people’s mailboxes.
-You cannot start building an email marketing campaign without getting permission to start this journey or relationship.
+You cannot build an email marketing campaign without permission to start this journey or relationship.

-You aim here to build a significant-size email list with whom you gain this privilege to advertise your product in their private space on a regular basis.
+You aim to build a significant-size email list with whom you gain this privilege to advertise your product in their private space regularly.

 Surely, there are many ways to get permission.